How to Use Workforce Productivity Analytics Effectively

 Employee grievance rate = (Total grievances ÷ Total number of employees) × 100

-Elevated grievance rates may point to cultural or managerial issues.
-Monitoring this metric helps leaders act early to improve employee satisfaction and reduce risks of disengagement or turnover.
+Employee grievance rate may point to cultural or managerial issues.
+Monitoring this metric lets you act early on satisfaction issues and reduce risks of disengagement or turnover.

 3. Employee Tenure

-Employee tenure is used to measure the average number of years that employees remain with the company.
+Employee tenure measures the average number of years that employees remain with the company.
 It gives an insight into employee retention, loyalty, and stability.

 Formula: